GM heralded this plant as a model for its electric car future. Then its batteries started exploding.

-“It does a lot of it by itself,” she said, describing the automation-heavy process at a GM plant that has gone from building gasoline-powered cars to electric vehicles — the first such GM plant, which was soon followed by a second a 30-minute drive down Interstate 75.
+“It does a lot of it by itself,” she said, describing the automation-heavy process at a GM plant that has gone from building gasoline-powered cars to making electric vehicles — the first such GM plant, which was soon followed by a second, a 30-minute drive down Interstate 75.
 “To me, it’s just a battery we plug in.”

 But there is no mistaking its significance.
-“It’s the heart of the car,” McConkey said one day this summer.
+“It’s the heart of the car,” McConkey said one day this past summer.

 Little did she know that soon, the same section of the car she works on would garner worldwide attention for another reason: exploding lithium-ion batteries.
 She and hundreds of other workers were sent home to wait out an extended assembly line closure.